burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 There are several ways to resolve this problem:
 1. One way declare pointer and reference by `restrict`.
 2. The second way is to copy the variable that causes aliasing into a temporary variable.
-It's bad for code readability, but good for compiler.
+It's bad for code readability, but good for the compiler.
 3. In C++ objects of different types will never refer to the same memory locations (objects are not aliased).
 In practice, it may not work.
 This solution is called *strict aliasing*.

 ### Clobbered by call